jervon24/jervon24/README.md

 <h1><a href="https://www.linkedin.com/in/jervonstephen/">Jervon Stephen</a>'s IT and Cybersecurity Project Portfolio 💻🔐</h1>
-I'm passionate about both Information Technology and Cybersecurity, and I love tackling complex challenges through hands-on projects.
-My IT projects, including Microsoft Azure configurations and osTicket help desk implementations, showcase my skills in cloud management, directory services, ticketing workflows, and system optimization.
-On the cybersecurity side, from vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of technology.
-Please feel free to check them out and see the work I’ve put into enhancing systems and security operations!
+IT and Cybersecurity practitioner focused on solving real-world problems through hands-on projects.
+My IT work includes Microsoft Azure configurations and osTicket help desk implementations, covering cloud environments, directory services, ticketing workflows, and system administration.
+My cybersecurity projects focus on vulnerability management and threat detection.
+Explore the repositories below to see how I approach both sides of the stack.

 <h2> 💻Information Technology Projects:</h2>

 - <b>osTicket (Help Desk Ticketing System)</b>